Sustainability drives every decision we make

 Better for Customers

-• 55 and 54 Customer NPS in Nordics and the UK respectively.
+• Above-market NPS rates in DACH, Nordics and the UK.

 See our Reporting Hub for earlier reports, scorecards, and indexes.